Harin Pathak

 Harin Pathak (born 20 July 1947) is an Indian politician who was a member of the fourteenth Lok Sabha of India.
 He represented the Ahmedabad East constituency of Gujarat and is a member of the Bharatiya Janata Party.

 Phatak was denied a ticket to contest the 2014 Loksabha Elections by BJP.
 He was replaced by Bollywood actor Paresh Rawal.

 Pathak was Minister of State for Defence Production in Atal Bihari Vajpayee's third cabinate from October 1999 to November 2000.
-Pathak was force to resigned along with Gujarat Health Minister Ashok Bhatt in a case of instigating a mob leading to the lynching of Head Constable Laxman Desai during an anti-quota agitation in Gujarat in April 1985.
+Pathak was forced to resigned along with Gujarat Health Minister Ashok Bhatt in a case of instigating a mob leading to the lynching of Head Constable Laxman Desai during an anti-quota agitation in Gujarat in April 1985.

 He was an English teacher in Nalanda Vidhyalay at Ahmedabad.
 He was a corporator in Ahmedabad Municipal Corporation for several years.
 He was one of the rare politician who worked in municipal corporation and directly elected as member of parliament in Loksabha.